gourneau/anode/README.md

 Make sure to install the requirements from requirements.txt

+[JSONStore](http://code.dealmeida.net/jsonstore) is used to presist that data.
+[NVD3](http://nvd3.org) is used for the JavaScript Graphs.

 Then you need to make sure that all the pages you want to phone home have this JavaScript

 The `beacon_url` needs to be the address of the Flask server